-Note that the edges of $G$ divide the sphere into simply-connected regions, or {\bf faces} (one of them unbounded), with an even number of sides, if we agree to double-count edges that are internal to a face as in Figure 3.
+Note that the edges of $G$ divide the sphere into simply-connected regions, or {\bf faces}, with an even number of sides, if we agree to double-count edges that are internal to a face, as in Figure 3.
 We will pick some particular face $f^*$ that will play a special role in what follows.
-In depicting $G$ on the page, we will have the unbounded, external face correspond to $f^*$.
+In depicting $G$ in the plane (on the page), we will have the unbounded, external face correspond to $f^*$.
 We will give each face a preferred orientation, which is counterclockwise (on the sphere); note that when one draws the graph on the plane, the preferred orientation of the outer face $f^*$ appears to be clockwise.

 Assume that every edge of $G$ belongs to some $d$-factors but not to others.
 Note that if this is not true, the $d$-factors of $G$ are in 1-to-1 correspondence with the $d'$-factors of some subgraph $G'$, where every edge of $G'$ belongs to some $d'$-factors but not to others.
 Thus, we are not losing any generality in making the assumption.